Design Pattern Evangelist Blog

 Coupling represents dependency and knowledge between boundaries.
 Cohesion represents dependency and knowledge within a boundary.

 Coupling and Cohesion are on a boundary spectrum.
 That’s why loose-coupling/high-cohesion and tight-coupling/low-cohesion tend to be paired together.
-They are representing the same basic concept of dependency and knowledge at a distance relative to a boundary.
+They represent the same basic concept of dependency and knowledge at a distance relative to a boundary.

-High cohesion means that most elements that are responsible for a behavior (or feature) reside within a boundary.
+High Cohesion means that most elements that are responsible for a behavior (or feature) reside within a boundary.
 Elements not responsible for a behavior do not reside within the boundary.
 Behavior modifications may cause updates to all cohesive elements within the boundary.
-You or your team should have complete responsibility of the boundary meaning there’s little to no coordination with others.
+You or your team should have complete responsibility for the boundary meaning there’s little to no coordination with others.

-Loose coupling means that dependency and knowledge among boundaries is limited.
-Abstractions, such as interfaces and APIs are boundary access ports that encapsulate internal elements within the other boundary.
+Loose Coupling means that dependency and knowledge among boundaries is limited.
+Abstractions, such as interfaces and APIs are boundary access ports that encapsulate internal elements within the other boundaries.
 Interfaces and APIs provide access to behavior provided by other boundaries without requiring external coupling to internal elements of those other boundaries.

 Big Ball of Mud

-Low cohesion and tight coupling render the boundaries meaningless.
+Low Cohesion and Tight Coupling render the boundaries meaningless.
 Elements have dependency upon and knowledge of other elements anywhere.
 A modification anywhere can have an impact everywhere.
-You and and your team may have limited responsibility for many of the impacted elements requiring coordination with others.
+You and your team may have limited responsibility for many of the impacted elements requiring coordination with others.
 Additionally, updates made by others may impact your team’s elements as well.
 A design like this is often called a Big Ball of Mud.

-Tight coupling also leads to daisy chaining.
+Tight Coupling also leads to daisy chained dependencies.
 An update to one element may require an update to a tightly coupled element, which may require an update to another tightly coupled element, etc. This daisy chained dependency can trigger what at first appears to be a simple update to spread like wildfire as cascading updates spread throughout the system.

 Economics of Coupling and Cohesion